 - 1. Pick one or two of your ideas from earlier - 2.
 Look at your idea again this time you will be given some prompt questions to consider - 3.
-Record your thoughts in the shared document - 4.
+Record your thoughts - 4.
 Present your ideas to the wider group

 Group Activity #2: continued